auth0/docs/articles/connections/social/fitbit.md

 image: /media/connections/fitbit.png
 seo_alias: fitbit
 index: 14
-description: How to obtain a Client Id and Client Secret for Fitbit.
+description: Learn how to add login functionality to your app with Fitbit.
+You will need to obtain a Client Id and Client Secret for Fitbit.
 toc: true
 topics:
   - connections